Green Communities

 Meanwhile, Danvers has not yet applied.
 Every year we wait, those grant dollars go to other communities.

 What could Danvers receive?
-Based on the designation grant formula, Danvers could expect a $200,000 to $275,000 designation grant upon achieving Green Communities status.
-After that, Danvers would be eligible for competitive grants of up to $250,000 per round (or $500,000 for comprehensive decarbonization projects), awarded multiple times per year.
+Based on the designation grant formula, Danvers could expect a $170,000 to $190,000 designation grant upon achieving Green Communities status.
+After that, Danvers would be eligible for competitive grants of up to $250,000 per year (or $500,000 for comprehensive decarbonization projects), with multiple application rounds per year.

 The Local Picture